 (c) When a personal judgment is sought against an unknown owner in action authorized under Section 6 of “An Act about the use of an assumed name in the conduct or transaction of business in this State,” approved July 17, 1941, as amended, service may be made by leaving a copy of the summons with an agent of the business and publishing notice in the manner provided by Section 2-206 of this Act.
 (Source: P.A.
 83-707.)

-735 ILCS 5/2-205.1.
+Illinois Rules of Civil Procedure 735 ILCS 5/2-205.1.
 Service on voluntary unincorporated associations.
-A voluntary unincorporated association sued in its own name may be served by leaving a copy of the process with any officer of the association personally or leaving a copy of the process at the office of the association with an agent of the association.
-A voluntary unincorporated association sued in its own name may also be notified by publication and mail-like manner and with like effect as individuals.
+A voluntary unincorporated association sued in its name may be served by leaving a copy of the process with any officer of the association personally or leaving a copy of the process at the office of the association with an agent of the association.
+A voluntary unincorporated association sued in its name may also be notified by publication and mail-like manner and with like effect as individuals.
 (Source: P.A.
 83-901.)

 (a) Personal service of summons may be made upon any party outside the State.
 If upon a citizen or resident of this State or upon a person who has submitted to the jurisdiction of the courts of this State, it shall have the force and effect of personal service of summons within this State; otherwise, it shall have the force and effect of service by publication.

 (b) The summons’ service shall be made in like manner as service within this State by any person over 18 years of age not a party to the action.
 No order of the court is required.
 An affidavit of the server shall be filed stating the time, manner, and place of service.
 The court may consider the affidavit, or any other competent proof, in determining whether service has been properly made.

 (c) No default shall be entered until the expiration of at least 30 days after service.
 A default judgment entered on such service may be set aside only on a showing which would be timely and sufficient to set aside a default judgment entered on personal service within this State.
 (Source: P.A.
 82-280.)